silverbulletmdc/PVEN/README.md

 At the same time, you can also train your own parsing models follow the following instructions. -->

 ### Convert polygons to parsing masks
-As is described in the article, we annotate the parsing information of 3165 images from VeRi776.
+As is described in the article, we annotated the parsing information of 3165 images from VeRi776.
 We just annotate the vertexs of the polygons as the vehicles are composed by several polygons.
-The vertexs information is in `examples/parsing/poly.json`.
+The details of polygons are in `examples/parsing/poly.json`.
 Run following command to convert the polygons to parsing masks
 ```
 cd examples/parsing
 python veri776_poly2mask.py --json-path poly.json --output-path ../outputs/veri776_parsing3165
 ```
-The parsing masks will be generated in `veri776_parsing3165` folder.
+The parsing masks will be generated in `../outputs/veri776_parsing3165` folder.

 ### Train parsing model